Runner: Rohit E

 Lessons for others – Share your pro-tips on the Seattle Half Marathon to help the next runner

 In years past, I’ve put a lot of effort into trying to pass people in the first couple of miles when people are packed in.
 This ultimately wastes a ton of energy and hurts overall time later on.
 I found a good rhythm this time around of passing people aggressively but not losing my cool if I got stuck behind slow runners, just conserved energy instead.

 Lessons you learned that will help you next time around

 For me, I can go very fast on downhills without hurting my knees etc. I found that many people would catch up to me on uphills but I would lose them easily on downhills and flats, so I’m pretty happy with my strategy of conserving energy on the uphills and making it up on flats and downhills.
 Even with the flatter course, there are a lot of opportunities for this in Seattle.

 My shoes already had about 200 miles on them; slightly fresher shoes would have helped me a little I think.

 Slightly overdressed for the race based on cold weather from Friday / Saturday; should have checked Sunday forecast more closely.

-Meh – kinda boring, but the routes are ones that I run often, so I’m just used to it.
+Meh – the Seattle Half Marathon course is kinda boring, but the routes are ones that I run often, so I’m just used to it.
 Nicest part is the Aurora bridge but it’s also late race and a long gentle uphill, so I imagine most folks are not in the mood for looking at the scenery.